mweidner037/sparse-array-rled/README.md

 // Length is the last present index + 1 (or 0 if empty).
 console.log(arr.length); // Prints 5
 // Note: All methods accept index arguments `>= this.length`, acting as if
-// the array ends with infinitely many holes.
+// the array ends with infinitely many deleted indices (empty slots).
 ```

 Queries that only consider present values: